 6. Is it easy to find vegetarian or vegan food in Germany?

 Yes, vegetarian and vegan options are increasingly common in Germany.
-Many restaurants have vegetarian dishes, and cities like Berlin and Hamburg boast a thriving vegan scene.
+Many restaurants offer vegetarian dishes, and cities like Berlin and Hamburg boast a thriving vegan scene.
 Additionally, supermarkets carry a wide range of plant-based products.
 Just look for the words "vegetarisch" (vegetarian) or "vegan" (vegan).